Performance Dashboard – 2023/24 Outturn

 “Continue to implement the Climate Change Strategy Action Plan to achieve carbon neutrality by 2030, including investigating options for alternative methods of funding Climate Change initiatives, particularly solar provision at Leatherhead Leisure Centre and electric vehicle charging provision for the Council motor fleet

 • Progress Overview: The feasibility study in respect of solar provision at Leatherhead Leisure Centre which was undertaken in October 2021 is to be reviewed and updated.
 This is necessary due to improvements in solar technology since that time.
 We are currently in the process of identifying consultants who can carry out this work for us.
-This will allow us to develop a specification for tender.A capital bid for 2024/25 has now been submitted for this project.
+This will allow us to develop a specification for tender.A capital bid for 2024/25 has been agreed for this project.
 The total cost is anticipated to be around £658k.
-We are seeking Empty Homes funding from SCC to partially cover the capital cost, whilst we explore other grant funding opportunities and MVDC funding from capital receipts or borrowing.
+Funding is a mix of £180,000 from Empty Homes Grant, £140,000 Swimming Pool Support Grant, £338,000 of borrowing or supplier capital financing.

 • Status: Green